scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

 value.
 That means that if there are generic partial function exception handlers present in the application then they will be compatible with the `onFailure` method.

+In conclusion, the semantics of callbacks are as follows:

+1. Registering an `onComplete` callback on the future ensures that the corresponding closure is invoked after the future is completed.

+2. Registering an `onSuccess` or `onFailure` callback has the same semantics, with the difference that the closure is only called if the future is completed successfully or fails, respectively.

+3. Registering a callback on the future which is already completed will result in the callback being executed eventually (as implied by 1.).
+Furthermore, the callback may even be executed synchronously on the same thread.

+4. In the event that multiple callbacks are registered on the future, the order in which they are executed is not defined.
+In fact, the callbacks may be executed concurrently with one another.
+However, a particular `Future` implementation may have a well-defined order.

+5. In the event that some of the callbacks throw an exception, the other callbacks are executed irregardlessly.

+6. In the event that some of the callbacks never complete (e.g. the callback contains an infinite loop), the other callbacks may not be executed at all.

 <!--
 The `onTimeout` method registers callbacks triggered when the future fails with a `FutureTimeoutException`.
 This case can also be handled by the `onFailure` method if the partial function is defined for that exception type.
 -->